rajbhatta/springboot_restapi_jpa/README.md

 # Spring Boot REST API using Spring Boot, JPA and Mockito

+Note: for REST CLIENT, I have created two files using HTML and angularJS:  creditcard.html and user.html.
+So, you can call: http://localhost:8080/creditcard.html or http://localhost:8080/user.html, if you don't wanna use postman for generating JSON data.

-This application, first creates a user account by calling http://localhost:8080/adduser.
+This application, first creates a user account when we pass user JSON object by calling http://localhost:8080/adduser.

-For payment processing, this application calls http://localhost:8080/addcreditcard.
+For payment processing, this application calls http://localhost:8080/addcreditcard

 I have created an orchestration REST API that will orchestrate the calls between the user creation, and the payment processing APIs. using http://localhost:8080/orchestra-call

-Note: for REST CLIENT, I have created two files using HTML and angular:  creditcard.html and user.html.
-So, you can call: http://localhost:8080/creditcard.html or http://localhost:8080/user.html, if you don't wanna use postman for generating JSON data.
+I have performed the unit testing on create, list and delete operations.